pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ax.set(title="Excess deaths, pre Covid-19");
 ```

 We can see that we have a few spikes here where the number of excess deaths is plausibly greater than zero.
-Such occasions are above and beyond what we could expect from: a) seasonal effects, b) the linearly increasing trend, b) the effect of cold winters.
+Such occasions are above and beyond what we could expect from: a) seasonal effects, b) the linearly increasing trend, c) the effect of cold winters.

 If we were interested, then we could start to generate hypotheses about what additional predictors may account for this.
 Some ideas could include the prevalence of the common cold, or minimum monthly temperatures which could add extra predictive information not captured by the mean.